sgamon/snowpack-demo/README.md

 ### /app/index.html

 A spare file to host the demo.
-Loads `index.js` with type `module` to active ES Module support.
+Loads `index.js` with type `module` to activate ES Module support.
 Also, note the web component, `<hello-world-element>`.

 ### /app/index.js